e271828e/Flight.jl/docs/notes/design/event_visibility_walkthrough.md

 *A companion explainer, not normative text.
-The ground truth is `framework_spec.md` [§5.3][s5-3] (step-boundary semantics), [§8.6][s8-6] (event iteration) and decision row 154, which settled the visibility rule below (the table is written only by sweeps; a component fires at most one event per round) on 2026-08-07, superseding the round-3 rule of rows 16/100/152.
+The ground truth is `framework_spec.md` [§5.3][s5-3] (step-boundary semantics), [§8.6][s8-6] (event iteration) and decision D-154, which settled the visibility rule below (the table is written only by sweeps; a component fires at most one event per round) on 2026-08-07, superseding the round-3 rule of D-016/D-100/D-152.
 If this document and the spec ever disagree, the spec wins.*

 Everything here answers one question: **when several events fire at the same